panjanek/RpiDoorSensor/README.md

 sudo nodejs app.js
 ```

-5. In order to start the application at boot add the following line in
+5. In order to start the application at boot:

    ```
 chmod +x doorstart.sh
-contab -e
+sudo contab -e
 ```
    Add the following line in editor
    ```
 @reboot /home/pi/doorstart.sh &
 ```
    Save and exit.
-After reboot the nodejs application will run forever
+After reboot the nodejs application will run forever.